dcedraz/Ruby-Learning/README.md

 - [ ] This [Learn Ruby on Rails course](https://www.codecademy.com/learn/learn-rails) from Codecademy
 - [ ] This [Authentication with Ruby on Rails course](https://www.codecademy.com/learn/rails-auth) from Codecademy

-- [ ] Read book: Ruby on Rails Tutorial (Michael Hartl) The book is a complete tutorial to learn Ruby on Rains from scratch.
+- [ ] Read book: Ruby on Rails Tutorial (Michael Hartl) - This book is a complete tutorial to learn Ruby on Rains from scratch.
+- [ ] Read book: Practical Object-Oriented Design: An Agile Primer Using Ruby (Sandi Metz)

-- [ ] Ready book: Clean Code: A Handbook of Agile Software Craftsmanship (Robert C. Martin)
+- [ ] Read book: Clean Code: A Handbook of Agile Software Craftsmanship (Robert C. Martin)
 - [ ] Look for knowledge about Docker, Kubernetes, CI/CD, Unit testing, Cloudbees, Jetbrains.
 Basically how to program in a team.
 - [ ] Check out local bootcamps:
 - Academica do codigo